• Skip to primary navigation

 cooked cavatappi pasta and shredded chicken in bowls

-Add the pasta and shredded chicken to the chicken broth once the carrots are tender.
+Add the cooked (and drained) pasta and shredded chicken to the chicken broth and vegetable mixture.

 adding the cavatappi pasta and shredded chicken to the chicken broth